oxiles/oxiles-event-bridge/README.md

 We envisioned a set of components included on a blockchain agnostic orchestration platform, that facilitates project implementation, speeds up business value delivery, and includes production support and easy customization possibilities.
 A product that shifts focus to business value and encapsule complexity on a simple use platform.

 That's oxiles.
-The baseline of oxiles has been leveraged on [Eventeum](https://github.com/ConsenSys/Eventeum), the Ethereum Event Bridge. we are core committers of Oxiles, but We have forked the project, to extend the current capabilities to make it blockchain agnostic and multi Input Listener and Broadcaster.
+The baseline of oxiles has been leveraged on [Eventeum](https://github.com/ConsenSys/Eventeum), the Ethereum Event Bridge.
+We are core committers of Eventeum, but We have forked the project, to extend the current capabilities to make it blockchain agnostic and multi Input Listener and Broadcaster.
 All credits to Kauri, Consensys and specially Craig Williams for all this base work on Ethereum.
 On the next months, we will try to keep the project linked but separated, using Oxiles as a Library and extending the core from outside.